jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

     A single function can be passed, to use for all buttons.
     Or a list of functions can be passed, which MUST correspond to the buttons.

-* `.addImageButton(name, title, function, imgFile)`
+* `.addImageButton(title, function, imgFile)`
     This creates the named button, as above, using the specified image.

+* `.addIconButton(title, function, iconName)`
+    This creates the named button, as above, using the named icon.

 * `.addNamedButton(name, title, function)`
     By default, it's not possible to have two buttons with the same text.